-On July 1 2017 the private right of action comes into force for the Canadian Anti-Spam Legislation – or CASL.
-Prior to this date, only the Canadian Government could pursue legal action against alleged spam communications.
+On July 1, 2017, the private right of action came into force for the Canadian Anti-Spam Legislation – or CASL.
+Before this date, only the Canadian Government could pursue legal action against alleged spam communications.
 After this date, private citizens can also take action.
-This means there will be a far greater potential to have any unsolicited email reported and/or prosecuted.
+This means there will be a far greater potential to have any unsolicited email reported or prosecuted.
 The potential fines for breach of CASL: $1 million for individuals and $10 million for companies and organizations.

 - Talk to your legal department and confirm your company’s position on CASL.